kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

 **EBS Elastic Volumes****

-- No need to detach or restart to change it. can only increase volume size, cannot decrease.
-Can change volume type and IOPS
+- No need to detach or restart to change it.
+- Can only increase volume size, cannot decrease.
+- Can change volume type and IOPS

 ### Elastic File System (EFS)